 If this article does one thing, I hope it will get the conversation going about your youth ministry strategy after quarantine.
 This is a call to rethink priorities and to move entertainment down that list.
 Get your ministry team together and pray about what to do.
 Emphasize building relationships that can carry the message of the Gospel to youth, who will not find ultimate meaning and satisfaction from anything on a screen.
 Authentic christian relationships are something the world can never offer.

-Eurasian Director in the mission “Youth Ministry International”
+Samuel Hughes professor of Youth Ministry in the KTS Eurasian Director in the mission “Youth Ministry International”